josephluck/stately/README.md

 store.getState();
 ```

-This method is intended as an imperative hook for library authors building tools on top of Stately and should generally be avoided in typical usage.
+This method is intended as an imperative hook for library authors building tools on top of Stately and should typically be avoided in general usage.
 Use [subscribers](#subscribing-to-changes) to be notified of store state updates!

 ### Replacing entire state